SoftUni-Internal/interactive-content/RO/00-Exam/01-Problem-02-RO.md

 You have slayed a cat.
 10 health points restored.
 Current health: 100 hp.
-You have slayed an orc.
+You have slayed a orc.
 You found 10 bitcoins.
 You have slayed a snake.
 You found 110 bitcoins.